chenchun-undergraduate/SVM-Geometry-and-Generalization-Analysis/README.md

 #### Observations

-- Small C → wider margin, higher tolerance
+- Small C → wider margin, higher tolerance, and typically more support vectors (support vector cannot increase when the data is perfectly linearly separable.)
-- Large C → narrower margin, sharper separation
+- Large C → narrower margin, sharper separation, and fewer active constraints

 This demonstrates the trade-off between geometric simplicity and classification rigidity.